Ahavas Shalom Trust

 Priority Areas

-- Jewish Education and Religion: Furtherance of Jewish education and advancement of the Orthodox Jewish religion
+- Jewish Education and Religion: Furtherance of Jewish education and advancement of Jewish religion

 - Poverty Relief: Direct assistance to individuals and families experiencing financial hardship